eighttrigrams/hq-documentation/mcps/notion.md

-# Notion for Claude Code
+# Notion MCP for Claude Code

 Frist create a *Notion* integration (basically the setting up of a token) under https://www.notion.so/profile/integrations